SUN (old) (SUN) Price Down 99.9% This Week

 According to CryptoCompare, “SUN is a social experiment filled with unlimited imaginations.
 It is a crucial component of the TRON DeFi.
 Together with the other developed decentralized finance (DeFi) projects, it enriches the whole TRON ecosystem.
 It may also take part in decentralized lending, insurance, liquidity, stable coins, etc. SUN is completely initiated, driven and developed by the SUN community.
 All of SUN’s functionalities will be implemented by open-source smart contracts, and is wholly operated by the community.
 The functionalities are developed based on community initiatives.
 All proposals and decision making are voted via SUN within the community, minority obeys majority.
 SUN will be deployed to the TRON Virtual Machine with smart contract, becoming a nexus closely correlated with other existing DeFi projects Telegram | Whitepaper “

-It is usually not possible to buy alternative cryptocurrencies such as SUN (old) directly using U.S. dollars.
-Investors seeking to acquire SUN (old) should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SUN (old) using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as SUN (old) directly using US dollars.
+Investors seeking to acquire SUN (old) should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SUN (old) using one of the aforementioned exchanges.

 Receive News & Updates for SUN (old) Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SUN (old) and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.